Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

  -Made Canada and Australia playable 1836 as dominions, the UK can then wish to reannex either both, only one of them or keep them as dominions
  -Renamed Palestine to Israel
- -Changed Palestinian province names to their Hebrew versions
+ -Changed Palestinian province names to their Hebrew versions -The Netherlands can now get the Walloons as an accepted culture

 First Update Features: